 Subject to some exceptions that are set out in both the Australian Privacy Principles and the New Zealand Information Privacy Principles you can gain access to the personal information that we hold about you.

 To make a request to access your personal information, you will need to complete an application form verifying your identity and specifying what information you require.
 Please contact our Privacy Officer for an application form.
-We will respond to your request within a reasonable period after the request is made and provide access to the information in the manner requested, if it is reasonable and practicable to do so.
+We will respond to your request within a reasonable period (and in any event in compliance with any legal requirements) after the request is made and provide access to the information in the manner requested, if it is reasonable and practicable to do so.

 We may impose a moderate charge in providing access.
 Our Privacy Officer will discuss this with you.
 You should also anticipate that it may take time to process your application for access as there may be a need to retrieve information from storage and review it in order to determine what information is relevant.